 I have been thinking about having 3 sets of defending spawns per point attached to a timer.
 For the first 3 mins the defending team spawns at the closest point which has a slight distance advantage over the attacking team.
 This is followed by the defending team spawning further away from the AS point at 3 mins then finally spawning even further away at around 6 mins.
 At that point the attacking team has a significant distance advantage (30-50 meters).

 Heres the Pros/Cons to doing this that I can see:

 Pros Prevents quick caps at the start of the game when teams are possibly not organized.
 Prevents snowball capping (when a team caps then caps again while the defending team is just getting their bearings) Should reduce long stalemates

 Cons It could be interpreted that this punishes the defending team for playing well.
 If the defending team spawns too far away at 6 mins then they are practically giving away the point.

 There are things I could do to alleviate the negative effects of the cons.
 The most obvious being that I need to make sure that the attacking team has a deficit on reinforcements if they dont capture an AS point within the 6 mins it takes to push the defending team completely back.

 Post comments regarding your thoughts on this system.
 Im interested to know if you think this will help or hurt gameplay.
 Im interested in both a public user and clanner perspective.

 When designing AS points try to keep a few things in mind:

-If you do this, you are pretty much ensuring that a well coordinated team will dominate at that point.
-If they can snipe, MG, and throw grenades into the capture area all day then there‘s little you can do besides try to cut around the side and clean out their nest.
+Do not provide a clear view for snipers or suppressive fire onto the capture point If you do this, you are pretty much ensuring that a well coordinated team will dominate at that point.
+If they can snipe, MG, and throw grenades into the capture area all day then theres little you can do besides try to cut around the side and clean out their nest.
 A well coordinated team will be able to prevent this from happening.

 Thanks for reading.
 If you have any suggestions on how to tailor a map to further fit the AS game mode post int he comments and let me know